Seven Women To Celebrate During Women's History Month

 “From the first settlers who came to our shore, from the first American Indian families who befriended them, men and women have worked together to build this nation.
 Too often the women were unsung and sometimes their contributions went unnoticed.
 But the achievements, leadership, courage, strength and love of the women who built America was as vital as that of the men whose names we know so well.” – President Jimmy Carter

-In 1987, Congress changed Women’s History Week to Women’s History Month and appointed March as the time to recognize and celebrate women and their achievements.
+In 1987, Congress changed Women’s History Week to Women’s History Month, designating March as the time to recognize and celebrate women and their achievements.
 In the beginning, organizations, schools, and government institutions looked to women in the past that made significant contributions to history.
 Now, we celebrate women who made a difference in the past and who are making a difference today.

 Recognizing Visionary Women

 Each year, the National Women’s History Alliance selects and publishes a theme for Women’s History Month.
 This year’s theme is "Celebrating Women Who Tell Our Stories.”

 It honors "women, past and present, who have been active in all forms of media and storytelling... in every community who have devoted their lives and talents to producing art, pursuing truth, and reflecting the human condition decade after decade."